shiningsurya/GMRT-FRB-Pol-session/docs/calibrate.md

 ## Verification

-Verify that your cross hand delay and bias agree with the following:
+At this point, we will only verify that your cross hand delay and bias measurements agree with my measurements:

 | Calibrator archive | Cross hand delay in ns | Bias in radians |
 |--------------------|------|-----|
 |`data/cals/FRBR3_NG_bm1_pa_550_200_32_12nov2022.raw.5.noise.Tar` | 36.852 | -1.790 |
 |`data/cals/3C138_bm1_pa_550_200_32_29jan2021.raw.calonoff.ar.T` | 31.574 | 2.756 |

+In reality, to verify your calibration solutions, you would need to self calibrate, that is, apply the calibration solution to the same calibrator data from which it is derived and look for anomalies.
+Or apply the calibration solution on known source (such as a pulsar) and compare with literature measurements.
+All of which is beyond the scope of this tutorial.

 ## Visualize pacv